-- Children, young people and the elderly are overrepresented amongst road traffic casualties relative to their population size;

-- Wheelchair and mobility scooter users express notably worse satisfaction with provision of safe and level crossing points, and obstruction of footways, than others; - Men are overrepresented amongst road traffic casualties relative to the average; - Access to cars is lower amongst people of non-White ethnicity, and amongst lower income households; - People without access to cars travel significantly less far despite spending similar (but slightly lesser) amounts of time travelling compared to the average.
+- Children, young people and the elderly are overrepresented amongst road traffic casualties relative to their population size; - Wheelchair and mobility scooter users express notably worse satisfaction with provision of safe and level crossing points, and obstruction of footways, than others; - Men are overrepresented amongst road traffic casualties relative to the average; - Access to cars is lower amongst people of non-White ethnicity, and amongst lower income households; - People without access to cars travel significantly less far despite spending similar (but slightly lesser) amounts of time travelling compared to the average.
 They are also more dependent on non-motorised travel, and especially buses, for their mobility.

-In light of these headlines, the following initial findings are made -
+In light of these headlines, the following initial findings are made:

-- Introduction of an additional pedestrian crossing and pedestrian refuges can be expected to advance equality of opportunity for those amongst children and young people, the elderly, people with disabilities and those without access to cars. - Discouraging footway parking can also be expected to advance equality of opportunity for those amongst children and young people, the elderly, people with disabilities and those without access to cars.
+- Introduction of a pedestrian crossing to replace the existing central traffic island can be expected to advance equality of opportunity for those amongst children and young people, the elderly, people with disabilities and those without access to cars.